Adaptive Conditional Forest Sampling for Spectral Risk Optimisation under Decision-Dependent Uncertainty: Results and Discussion

-Across both DGPs and all $\lambda$ values, CEM-SO, SGD-CVaR, and KDE-SO are uniformly dominated.
-The gap to KDE-SO exceeds 45\% in every setting and reaches 71.6\% on DGP2 at $\lambda=0.90$, consistent with its sensitivity to decision-dependent distributional shifts.
-SGD-CVaR's cross-replication SD is 3.7--5.4$\times$ larger than ACFS's on DGP1 and 4.3--8.7$\times$ larger on DGP2, reflecting finite-difference gradient noise under heavy-tailed or right-skewed objectives.
-Runtime comparisons are consistent with the previous finding that CEM-SO is fastest (${\approx}0.3$--$0.7$\,s); ACFS remains computationally competitive with GP-BO (both ${\approx}4$--$7$\,s), while KDE-SO is consistently slower (${\approx}7$--$15$\,s).
+Across both DGPs and all $\lambda$ values, CEM-SO, SGD-CVaR, and KDE-SO are dominated in median oracle risk.
+The gap to KDE-SO exceeds 38\% in every setting and reaches 70.1\% on DGP2 at $\lambda=0.70$, consistent with its sensitivity to decision-dependent distributional shifts.
+SGD-CVaR's cross-replication SD is $2.6$--$9.2\times$ larger than ACFS's on DGP1 and $3.2$--$11.2\times$ larger on DGP2, reflecting finite-difference gradient noise under heavy-tailed or right-skewed objectives.
+Crucially, these gaps arise even though every method is allotted the same oracle budget---and SGD-CVaR in fact consumes a budget comparable to or larger than ACFS's while CEM-SO receives a substantial direct-evaluation budget (Section~\ref{sec:budget})---so the dominance cannot be attributed to ACFS sampling the true DGP more often.
+Runtime comparisons show CEM-SO fastest (${\approx}0.3$--$0.7$\,s); ACFS remains competitive with GP-BO (both ${\approx}4$--$7$\,s), while KDE-SO is consistently slower (${\approx}7$--$15$\,s).